kmadjei/PHP-MySQL-Chat-Application/README.md

 **User's Goal**

-    User's may be interested in using the Chat application for networking with like minded individuals, seeking future career propects, making new friends and so on.
+    User's may be interested in using the Chat application for networking with like minded individuals, seeking future career prospects, making new friends and so on.

 ## Features
     In this section, you should go over the different parts of your project, and describe each in a sentence or so.